omgwtfgames/unity-cardboard-photosphere/README.md

 Stereo 3D photospheres should be possible but aren't yet demonstrated (create two spheres, use Layers so left/right cameras only see one sphere).

 ## License

 The code is provided under the Apache License, Version 2.0.

 The "Double Arch Photosphere" by Mark Doliner (https://www.flickr.com/photos/markdoliner/14094296347) is under a Creative Commons Attribution 2.0 Generic License [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/).

-The LyonvilleSpring__AndrewPerry__PublicDomain images is provided under a CC0 license (https://creativecommons.org/publicdomain/zero/1.0/), and is dedicated to the public domain.
+The LyonvilleSpring__AndrewPerry__PublicDomain images is provided under a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/), and is dedicated to the public domain.